-Facebook is a great site for art businesses to engage with their audience in real-time.
+Facebook is an excellent site for art businesses to engage with their audience in real time.
 However, have you noticed that only a small percentage of your fan base sees your posts?
-Facebook allows businesses boost a post for a fee for more exposure but will the outcome be worth the cost?
-In this post, discover the pros and cons of when you boost your artist Facebook posts.
+Facebook allows businesses to boost a post for a fee for more exposure but will the outcome be worth the cost?
+In this post, discover the pros and cons of when you boost your artist’s Facebook posts.